 This includes an explanation of the alarm tones and the generic emergency instructions for those buildings.
 The staff leading each session must be familiar with the emergency procedures for the venue and take responsibility for directing the participants as required.

-First aid facilities are available at the University. http://sydney.edu.au/ohs/ohs_manual/firstaid.shtml
+First aid procedures are in place at the University http://sydney.edu.au/whs/emergency/firstaid.shtml

 University Health Service